sulubsquared/sulubPortfolio/README.md

-# sulubsquared.github.io

-Personal portfolio site built from scratch and hosted on GitHub Pages.

 ## About

 This is my portfolio.
 A single-page site covering who I am, what I've built, and where I've worked.

 ## What's on the site

-**About** — A quick intro, my skills, and a sticker board of tools I use outside of code (Sony Vegas, Lightroom).
+**About** A quick intro, my skills, and a sticker board of tools I use outside of code (Sony Vegas, Lightroom).

 ## Stack